cyphercore-dev/GoZ-research/README.md

 - **Chain restart due to any reason (e.g. software crash, lack of funds) would be considered a fail**.
 This is because the relayer light client wouldn't sync anymore if the chain went down.
 - It's recommended to **run multiple relayers to maximize connection counts**, BUT this also increases your chances of losing points due to relayers going down.
 - **If the zone you were connected went down, you'd need to delete the old light client you created for that chain and initiate a new one**.

+## Potential Attack Vectors
+- **Trusting period attack**.
+Set a relatively short `"trusting-period"` to force the counterparty chain to update their lite client as often as you do.
+If they failed to update their client in time, it would hurt their uptime.
+Or worse, they'd also have to create new a client and other primitives (e.g. connections, channels etc.) if that happened
+- **Faucet heist attack**.
+Empty out a chain's faucet.
+This will essentially stop other chains who request tokens from the faucet getting an adequate amount of tokens into their accounts on the relayer
+- **Misc.** Proposer priority attacks, double spending attacks, unnoticed equivocations, and other confusion attacks that attempt to disrupt communication and operations between zones and relayers

+<br />*The following attacks require you to 1) have access to the genesis of a given chain; 2) acquire enough token to become a validator on that chain*
+- **Network takeover attack**.
+DoS the validator(s) on a chain (e.g. `:26657` if it's open) to get them dropped from the active set and jailed.
+Once you control >1/3 of the network's stake, nobody else can join the active set afterwards
+- **State bloat attack**.
+Increase `KeyMaxEntries` in `config.tmol` dratically (say 10X) to increase the state space on a node.
+This will lead to slow computation and decreased IO performance, hence a slower blockchain.
+Ultimately some validators may run out of space, or at least see increased server cost

 ## Weekly Challenges
 - Week 1 - Pushes the limits of packet connections by maintaining the longest lived connection with the fewest packets sent